Back to Agriculture

 Figure 5: Yellowjacket wasp feeding on honeydew produced by linden aphid.

 Some aphids obscure their body by covering themselves with waxy threads.
 These are known as “woolly aphids.”
 The woolly apple aphid is a common woolly aphid that clusters on the limbs of apples and crabapples.
-Aphids that cluster within leaves that curl, such as the leafcurl ash aphid, are wax covered as are most aphids that live on plant roots.
+Aphids that cluster within leaves and cause leaves to curl, such as the leafcurl ash aphid, are wax covered, as are most aphids that live on plant roots.
 On conifers a related group of insects occur, the adelgids, which similarly cover themselves with waxy threads.

-Figure 6: Giant willow aphids that develop on willow stems are the largest aphids found in Colorado.
+Giant willow aphids that develop on willow stems are the largest aphids found in Colorado

 Figure 7: Colony of aphids on the leaves of willow.

-Some aphids have even more complicated life cycles that involve alternating among host plants.
-With these species, eggs are laid at the end of the growing season on a tree or shrub (winter host).
+Some aphids have more complicated life cycles that involve alternating among host plants.
+With these species, eggs are laid at the end of the growing season on a tree or shrub that serves as the winter host.
 The eggs hatch on this plant in the spring and the aphids have several generations on this plant.
-Later, all winged forms are produced and the leave the winter host and move to feed on a different kind of plant (summer host).
-The summer hosts of these plants include several garden plants and weeds.
+Later, all winged forms are produced and leave the winter host and move to feed on a different kind of plant that serves as the summer host.
+The summer hosts of these aphids include several garden plants and weeds.
 Some of the more common aphids that have host alternation in Colorado are listed in Table 2.

-Table 2: Some common Colorado aphids that alternate between woody and herbaceous hosts.
+Table 2: Common Colorado aphids that alternate between woody and herbaceous hosts.

 Currant aphid Currant Wild mustards